utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/publish-private-network-elements-with-api.md

 ![The new Private API Network folder](https://assets.postman.com/postman-docs/v10/private-network-new-folder-created-2.jpg)

 Save the `id` value in the response.
 For example, save it as a collection variable called `{{folderId}}`.
-You can then use it as the `parentFolderId` value in other requests, such as adding elements to the folder or sub-folders.
+You can then use it as the `parentFolderId` value in other requests, such as adding elements to the folder or subfolders.

 ## Add elements to your Private API Network folder